JHN38/CommandLine/README.md

 #### Initialization

-First the **CommandLine** using needs to be addded into the Program.cs
+First the **CommandLine** using needs to be added into the Program.cs

 ```c#
 using CommandLine;